dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/async.md

 The async LINQ operators discussed above can only be used on EF queries - you cannot use them with client-side LINQ to Objects query.
 To perform client-side async LINQ operations outside of EF, use the [`System.Linq.Async` package](https://www.nuget.org/packages/System.Linq.Async); this package can be especially useful for performing operations on the client that cannot be translated for evaluation at the server.

 In EF Core 6.0 and lower, referencing `System.Linq.Async` unfortunately causes ambiguous invocation compilation errors on LINQ operators applied to EF's DbSets; this makes it hard to use both EF and `System.Linq.Async` in the same project.
-To work around this issue, add <xref:System.Linq.Queryable.AsQueryable%2A> to your DbSet:
+To work around this issue, add <xref:System.Linq.Queryable.AsQueryable*> to your DbSet:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/AsyncWithSystemInteractive/Program.cs#SystemInteractiveAsync)]